Cook Fires & Beach Fire

 Chimineas, burning pits, and fire pits commercially purchased or made may be used within the Town of Sandwich limits provided they are used properly.
 Flames in pits shall not exceed 3 feet in width and 2 feet in height.
-Spark arrestors are required and should be used anytime a fire pit is used.
 Precautions should be taken in areas bordering tall grass and brush.
-A fire extinguisher or water should be located near the fire in the event of an accident.

 Any fires should not be left unattended whether it is produced by a grill, chimney, or fire pit.
 All fires should be completely extinguished when done being used.